-Elementary school fundraising ideas that work
+Elementary school fundraising ideas that work.

 There's no better way to get students excited and motivated about your sale than to have a well-organized kickoff meeting.
 Here are some things worth considering before you start:

-Make a Strong 1st Impression with your Sellers
+Make a Strong 1st Impression with Your Sellers

 You only have one chance to make a great first impression.
 When it comes to your kickoff, why not make the most of it?
 Your kickoff is an opportunity to present your case to your students.
-The pressure is solely on you to create the sales momentum that you will need to succeed.
+The pressure is solely on you to create the sales momentum you need to succeed.
 Your kickoff assembly should come across like a professional production.

 Plan a Successful Elementary School Fundraiser Kickoff